Burmese Americans: Community and economic issues

-Poverty
+Poverty and education

-In 2019, approximately 25% of Burmese Americans lived under the poverty line, compared to the average of 10% for Asian Americans.
+In 2023, approximately 21% of Burmese Americans lived under the poverty line, compared to the average of 10% for Asian Americans.
 Burmese Americans had a homeownership rate of 45% in 2020 (compared to a national average of 64%), while 23% were college graduates (compared to a national average of 34%).
+Despite this, second generation Burmese Americans have shown notable upwards mobility, with a college going rate of 94.2% and college persistence rate of 95.7% among Burmese youths in 2025, from 91% in 2020, with college enrollment rates consistently exceeding 90% over the period from 2019.